PriyanshBordia/PriyanshBordia.github.io/README.md

 - Add all the projects that were done during the course of learning.
 - Real Time Polling Voting App
 - Edit feature for tasks
-- Kanban Board
+- Kanban Board (Wood)
 - PageRank
 - Minesweeper
-- Djanjo RestFramework, API Docs
+- Djanjo - 1.
+RestFramework, 2.
+API Docs, 3.
+Pagination
-- Pagination
+- Blockchain